PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :raises pg.OperationalError: prepared statement does not exist

-This methods works like the :meth:`DB.query` method, except that instead of passing the SQL command, you pass the name of an prepared statement that you have created previously using the :meth:`DB.prepare` method.
+This methods works like the :meth:`DB.query` method, except that instead of passing the SQL command, you pass the name of a prepared statement created previously using the :meth:`DB.prepare` method.

 Passing an empty string or *None* as the name will execute the unnamed statement (see warning about the limited lifetime of the unnamed statement in :meth:`DB.prepare`).

+The functionality of this method is equivalent to that of the SQL ``EXECUTE`` command.
+Note that calling EXECUTE would require parameters to be sent inline, and be properly sanitized (escaped, quoted).

 .. versionadded:: 5.1